From Books . . . to Buildings . . . GMCA will get you there . . .

 (GMAW, GTAW, FCAW, SMAW, Fillet Welds, Open Butt Plate Welds)

-This program provides training and AWS certification in the most common welding processes such as MIG(GMAW), TIC(GTAW), Flux-Core(FCAW), Stick(SMAW), Fillet Welds, and Open Butt Plate Welds.
+This program provides training and AWS certification in the most common welding processes such as MIG(GMAW), TIG(GTAW), Flux-Core(FCAW), Stick(SMAW), Fillet Welds, and Open Butt Plate Welds.
 Participants who complete the program are certified as AWS Level-1 Welders.
-A graduate Level-1 Entry Welder will be able to perform minor external repairs to equipment and accessories in all processes, and setup and perform:
+A graduate Level-1 Entry Welder will be able to perform minor external repairs to equipment and accessories in all processes and setup.
+They will perform:

-• MIG(Gas Metal Arc Welding) is short circuit transfer operations, making fillet and groove welds in all positions within a limited thickness ranged on carbon steel.
+• MIG (Gas Metal Arc Welding) is short circuit transfer operations, making fillet and groove welds in all positions within a limited thickness range on carbon steel.
 Gas Metal Arc Welding (spray transfer) operations making fillet and groove welds in limited positions within a limited thickness range on carbon steel.

 View full course catalog